LeGoku666/LeGoku666/README.md

-- 👋 Hi, I’m @LeGoku666 - Dawid Sobków
+- 👋 Hi, I’m @LeGoku666 (Goku or David) - Dawid Sobków
 - 👀 I’m interested in Elektronics, Programing and my favorite GameDev
 - 🌱 I’m currently learning everything about GameDev
 - 💞️ I’m looking to collaborate on some Cool GameDev or IT projects